Tatarstan: 20th century

-During the Civil War of 1918–1920 Tatar nationalists attempted to establish an independent republic (the Idel-Ural State, Idel being the name of the Volga in Tatar) along with the neighboring Bashkirs.
+During the Civil War of 1918–1920 Tatar nationalists attempted to establish an independent republic (the Idel-Ural State, Idel being the name of the Volga in Tatar) along with the neighbouring Bashkirs.
 Initially supported by the Bolsheviks, the state existed up until March 1918, when high-ranking members of its parliament were arrested by the Bolsheviks (who had turned on the state and denounced it as bourgeois) before the official declaration of its constitution.
-The Soviets later set up the Tatar Autonomous Soviet Socialist Republic, which was established on May 27, 1920.
+The Soviets later set up the Tatar Autonomous Soviet Socialist Republic, which was established on 27 May 1920.
 The boundaries of the republic did not include a majority of the Volga Tatars.
-The Tatar Union of the Godless were persecuted in Stalin's 1928 purges.
+The Tatar Union of the Godless were persecuted in Joseph Stalin's 1928 purges.

-A famine occurred in the Tatar Autonomous Soviet Socialist Republic in 1921-1922 as a result of the policy of war communism.
-The famine deaths of over 2 million Tatars in the Tatar ASSR and in the Volga-Ural region in 1921–1922 was catastrophic as half of the Volga Tatar population in the USSR died.
+A famine occurred in the Tatar Autonomous Soviet Socialist Republic in 1921–1922 as a result of the policy of war communism.
+The famine deaths of between 500,000 and 2 million Tatars in the Tatar ASSR and in the Volga-Ural region in 1921–1922 was catastrophic as half of the Volga Tatar population in the USSR died.

+Starting in the 1960s, schools opened in Tatarstan that taught Russian as an official second language, as it was necessary in order to individually advance in the broader Soviet society.
+By the 1980s, few schools still taught the Tatar language.